Egorikhin/angular/aio/content/guide/router.md

 Previously, when navigating from the `HeroListComponent` to the `HeroDetailComponent`, you subscribed to the route parameter map `Observable` and made it available to the `HeroDetailComponent` in the `ActivatedRoute` service.
-You injected that service in the constructor of the `HeroDetailComponent`.
+You injected that service in the letructor of the `HeroDetailComponent`.

 This time you'll be navigating in the opposite direction, from the `HeroDetailComponent` to the `HeroListComponent`.